alan0610/NotesCRUD/README.md

 # Notes
 Notes is a full stack CRUD app where you can create, update, read and delete notes with title and their description.
-Created with Nodejs and React
+Created with Nodejs, React and MySql for the database

 ## Envinroment setup

 1. Create database "notas"